lilyfallasleep/Breakfaster/backend/README.md

 ./run-example.sh
 ```

-Wait for a while and the Breakfaster will be up and running!
+Now wait for a while and the Breakfaster will be up and running!

 You can visit `http://<host-ip:port>/api/v1/doc/index.html` for API documentation.
 Note that the API documentation is only available when `GIN_MODE=debug`.
 ## Model Training